-Sydney International Container Terminals Pty Ltd

-Sydney International Container Terminals Pty Ltd

-DA-494-11-2003i

-Sydney Ports Corporation / Port Botany Operations Pty Limited

-20322

-Sydney International Container Terminals Pty Ltd

-37958

-Port Botany Lessor Pty Ltd (SICTL Terminal)

-1 September 2019

-31 August 2020
+Name of Operation Sydney International Container Terminals Pty Ltd Name of Operator Sydney International Container Terminals Pty Ltd Development Consent # DA-494-11-2003i Name of holder of development consent Sydney Ports Corporation / Port Botany Operations Pty Limited Environmental Licence # 20322 Name of holder of EPA Licence Sydney International Container Terminals Pty Ltd Commercial Trade Wastewater Permit # 37958 Name of holder of Permit Port Botany Lessor Pty Ltd (SICTL Terminal) Annual Review start date 1 September 2020 Annual Review end date 31 August 2021

-I, Dozie Egeonu, declare that I have reviewed the contents of the attached Compliance Report and to the best of my knowledge:

-i. the Compliance Report has been prepared in accordance with all relevant conditions of consent;

-ii. the Compliance Report has been prepared in accordance with the Compliance Reporting Requirements;

-iii. the findings of the Compliance Report are reported truthfully, accurately and completely;

-iv. due diligence and professional judgement have been exercised in preparing the Compliance Report; and v. the Compliance Report is an accurate summary of the compliance status of the development.
+- I, Dozie Egeonu, declare that I have reviewed the contents of the attached Compliance Report and to the best of my knowledge: - i. the Compliance Report has been prepared in accordance with all relevant conditions of consent; - ii. the Compliance Report has been prepared in accordance with the Compliance Reporting Requirements; - iii. the findings of the Compliance Report are reported truthfully, accurately and completely; - iv. due diligence and professional judgement have been exercised in preparing the Compliance Report; and - v. the Compliance Report is an accurate summary of the compliance status of the development.

-Name of authorised reporting officer Dozie Egeonu Title of authorised reporting officer Environmental Engineer Signature of authorised reporting officer Date 07-10-2020
+Name of authorised reporting officer Dozie Egeonu Title of authorised reporting officer Environmental Engineer Name & Contact of Staff responsible for Environmental Management Dozie Egeonu Egeonu.dozie@hutchisonports.com.au Tel: (+61) 02 9578 8500 Signature of authorised reporting officer do Co Date 26 October 2021